vshah181/SpectralFunctions/README.md

 # Spectral Function
-Plot the surface-pojected spectral functions of wannier90 _hr.dat files using Fortran and gnuplot
+Plot the surface-pojected spectral functions of wannier90 _hr.dat files using Fortran and python

 *Input files:*
 There are four compulsory input files.
 There is also an optional fifth input file